 • Stay Connected: Building and maintaining a support network of friends, family, or support groups can help women navigate the emotional challenges of perimenopause and menopause.
 Sharing experiences with others who are going through the same thing can be comforting.

 • Talk to a Professional: If feelings of anxiety or depression become overwhelming, it’s important to talk to a healthcare professional.
 Counselling, therapy, or medication may help manage mental health during this time.
-Family Clinics Australia offers access to psychologists who can provide emotional support and guidance.
+Doctors consulting from Family Clinics Australia offers access to psychologists who can provide emotional support and guidance.

 • Practise Self-Care: Incorporating relaxation techniques such as yoga, mindfulness, meditation, and breathing exercises can help reduce stress and promote emotional well-being.
 Physical activity, a balanced diet, and good sleep hygiene can also support overall mental health.